About us

 Meet Our Board

-Heather Cahoon, Ph.D., MFA
+Heather Cahoon, Ph.D., M.F.A.

 Heather Cahoon is an award-winning poet, scholar of federal Indian policy, and an Associate Professor of Native American Studies at the University of Montana.
 She is the author of two poetry collections including Horsefly Dress, which was published as part of the University of Arizona Press’s distinguished Sun Tracks American Indian literary series.
 Her poems have appeared in prominent national and international publications including the seminal anthology of Native American poetry, When the Light of the World Was Subdued, Our Songs Came Through.
 Her writing also appears in Living Nations, Living Words: An Anthology of First Peoples Poetry, published as part of past-U.S. Poet Laureate Joy Harjo’s signature project, "Living Nations, Living Words: A Map of First Peoples Poetry" for the Library of Congress’s permanent collection.